Leadership

 robert@woodstockguild.org

 Robert Langdon has worked professionally to advance the arts for close to 20 years but has been an advocate for the arts his entire life.
 He has taken on the role of curator, program and development manager, artist representative and consultant among other roles.
-He is the proprietor of Emerge Gallery, which was based in Saugerties, NY, from 2016-2023 but is now fully virtual.
+He was the proprietor of Emerge Gallery, which was based in Saugerties, NY, from 2016-2023.
 Robert is a former board member of Arts Mid-Hudson, Saugerties Arts Commission and the Saugerties Chamber of Commerce.
 He is currently an advisor for ShoutOut, a community based nonprofit that advances the arts in Saugerties and the surrounding communities.
-He works closely with ShoutOut in developing programming and exhibitions.

 He has worn many hats over the years including managing a community based art gallery that provided vocational training for adults with traumatic brain injuries; Director of Sales and Marketing at a nonprofit bilingual children’s book publishing house; and accounts manager for the US library market where he secured national placement of books for 120 client publishers.